dgokul19/mvp-app/README.md

     - Mongoose

-( Note: Due to Occational api access issue happened in the provided endpoint, I have worked on REST API using node server )
+( Note: Due to frequent api access issue happened in the provided endpoint, I have worked on REST API using node server )

 ## Getting Started